Mixtures of SubExperts for Large Language Continual Learning: Experiments

-\paragraph{Sparse MoSEs} \Cref{tab:til_sparse_mose} highlights the effectiveness of sparsity in MoSEs under the task-incremental learning (TIL) setting on the TRACE 0.5K benchmark.
+\textbf{Sparsity Analysis.} \Cref{tab:til_sparse_mose} highlights the effectiveness of sparsity in MoSEs under the task-aware continual language learning (TA-CLL) setting on the TRACE.
 Interestingly, the sparse MoSEs configuration with c=30.0\% achieves the highest average performance of 54.9\%, outperforming denser variants with c=40.0\% and c=50.0\%, which yield 53.6\% and 54.7\%, respectively.
-In addition to superior accuracy, the c=30.0\% model also exhibits favorable backward transfer (BWT) of +0.05\%, while maintaining the smallest parameter footprint (3.83M) among the three.
+In addition to superior accuracy, the c=30.0\% model also exhibits favorable backward transfer (BWT) of +0.05\%, while maintaining the smallest parameter (2.17M).
 Despite slight gains in BWT at higher sparsity (e.g., +0.16\% for c=50.0\%), the performance does not improve accordingly.
-These findings demonstrate that properly sparse parameters of previously learned and newly learned parameters in the attention layer (e.g., c=30.0\%) strike an optimal balance between accuracy, stability, and efficiency in continual learning.
+These findings demonstrate that properly sparse parameters of previously learned and newly learned parameters in the attention layer (e.g., c=30.0\%) strike an optimal balance between accuracy, stability, and efficiency in CL.

-\paragraph{Layer-wise Efficiency of MoSEs.} \Cref{tab:layerwise_results} presents the layer-wise performance of MoSEs ($c=30\%$) and reveals that selective subnet tuning contributes to efficient performance with minimal parameter overhead.
-The full-layer version, {MoSEs W[0-31]}, achieves an average accuracy of 52.6 with a BWT of {-1.50\%} and parameter count of 4.13M.
-Interestingly, \textbf{MoSEs W/O[0-1]}—which skips tuning the bottom two layers—improves both average performance ({54.9}) and BWT ({+0.05\%}) while reducing parameters to {3.83M}, indicating that early layers may not be essential for task adaptation and can even lead to forgetting.
-As more lower layers are excluded, e.g., W/O[0-4], W/O[0-5], the model size decreases further to 3.35M, but at the cost of degraded average accuracy (51.2) and worsened forgetting (BWT up to {-2.90\%}).
+\textbf{Layer-wise Efficiency.} \Cref{tab:layerwise_results} presents the layer-wise performance of MoSEs ($c=30\%$) and reveals that selective subnet tuning contributes to efficient performance with minimal parameter overhead.
+The full-layer version, {MoSEs W[0-31]}, achieves an average accuracy of 52.6 with a BWT of {-1.50\%} and parameter count of 2.33M.
+Interestingly, MoSEs W/O[0-1] improves both average performance ({54.9}) and BWT ({+0.05\%}) while reducing parameters to {2.17M}, indicating that early layers may not be essential for task adaptation and can even lead to forgetting.
+As more lower layers are excluded, e.g., W/O[0-2], the model size decreases further to 2.11M, but at the cost of degraded average accuracy (54.3) and worsened forgetting (BWT up to {-1.30\%}).
 This trend demonstrates a clear trade-off: while excluding lower layers can improve efficiency, overly aggressive layer skipping degrades overall knowledge retention and transfer.
 These findings confirm that MoSEs are robust and efficient, protecting universal language understanding of transformers, especially when low-level layers are strategically frozen.
 The optimal balance is achieved by MoSEs W/O[0-1], which combine strong performance, positive transfer, and parameter savings.